-- The MA legislature has voted to override Governor Baker’s veto of a bill (H.4805) that would allow immigrants without legal status to apply for and receive a standard driver’s license if they show documents proving their identity, date of birth, and MA residency.
+- The MA legislature overrode Governor Baker’s veto of a bill (H.4805) to allow individuals without legal status to apply for and receive a standard driver’s license if they show documents proving their identity, date of birth, and MA residency.
 The new law will permit undocumented noncitizens to apply for a driver’s license beginning July 1, 2023 unless the law is overturned by voters in November.

 - MassHealth and Health Safety Net members may qualify for curb-to-curb transportation to vaccine appointments.
 Members should ask their doctor to submit a transportation request (i.e., a “PT-1 form”).
 If they have difficulty with the process, they can also call 1-800-841-2900 for assistance getting transportation approved or check the FAQ.

 - As of June 12, 2022, inbound air travelers to the US are no longer required to provide proof of a negative COVID-19 test or proof of recovery from COVID.
 Find more information here.